Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Frankfort, Kentucky

-The Jefferson Davis statue that stood in the Kentucky Capitol rotunda was removed on Saturday, according to CNN affiliate WKYT.
+The Jefferson Davis statue that stood in the Kentucky Capitol rotunda has been removed, according to CNN affiliate WKYT.

 The statue has been in the building since 1936.
 Five years ago, Frankfort officials voted to get rid of the statue, but ended up just removing the bronze plague that was displayed in the front.